 Postdoctoral Scholar, Santa Barbara

-For several years now, I have been studying different forms of art practice that emerged in Iraq during the twentieth-century in relation to the trajectory of leftist politics.
+My research concerns the artwork—in its relationship to religious traditions, the history of science, and the trajectory of leftist politics.
+For several years now, I have been studying forms of art practice that emerged in Iraq at different political moments over the twentieth-century.
 I have come to focus on the aftermath of a coup by the Baʿath Party, in 1963, when the persecution of leftists prompted a number of writers and artists to turn away from the critical vocabulary propagated by the Iraqi Communist Party, and to develop a new vocabulary in their practice.
 In a book I am writing about this moment, I explore what the artwork can offer at the limit of leftist politics, and in particular how it can open a horizon beyond liberalism, by re-activating forms and concepts sourced from the history of religious traditions.

 “History Regained: a Modern Artist in Baghdad Encounters a Lost Tradition of Painting,” Muqarnas 35 (2018): 229-272.